kengibson1111/go-stdlib/bufio/gostdlib-bufio-customscan/README.md

 # bufio - custom scan

-This shows how to plug in a custom 32-bit integer scan function.
-The flexibility is nice for proprietary protocols or formats, but most engineers prefer standard protocols and formats.
+This shows how to plug in a custom 32-bit integer split function.
+The default split function is ScanLines().
+The custom function uses the ScanWords() split function and enhances it with integer parsing.